 Related: Important Advice on How New College Graduates Can Negotiate Salary

-Make sure you fit with and add to the culture
+Make sure you fit in and add to the culture

 The skeleton of any organizational culture consists of a mission, vision, and values.
 Some of the most common corporate values include integrity, openness, social responsibility, sustainability, innovation, customer-centricity, and diversity, equity, and inclusion (DEI).
 “Be cautious against a total mismatch between your personal beliefs and the company’s core principles,” advises Albert Kim, VP of Talent at Checkr.
 “Instead, try to understand which value comes first for employers when choosing between multiple job offers as a graduate and then ask yourself: Where would I make a better culture add?”